15 Best Things To Do in Budapest, Hungary 15 Best Things To Do in Budapest, Hungary

 13. Discover Budapest’s Street Art scene

 Budapest is relatively unknown as a street art city, but once you walk around the city, you feel the creativity.
-Both local and international artists have been busy in especially the Jewish Quarter.
-Walk around the area, and you’ll find large beautiful murals covering the side of a building.
+Both local and international artists have been busy, especially in the Jewish Quarter.
+Walk around the area, and you’ll find large, beautiful murals covering the side of a building.

-14. Street food Gardens
+14. Street Food Gardens

 Eat on the street!
-Budapest has a handful of cozy garden surrounded by street food stalls.
+Budapest has a handful of cozy gardens surrounded by street food stalls.
 Gather and meet people or just enjoy the good vibes while eating delicious food.
 Our favorite: Street Food Karavan Budapest.
 Have we already mentioned that Budapest is a hub for delicious vegan food?!

 15. Ruin Bars